11 Core Relationship Values Every Couple Must Have

 Many factors contribute to the longevity of a romantic relationship.
 Having a successful relationship requires dedication and effort.
+Also, relational success is more likely when people have similar relationship values.

+Life will spring things on you and test the strength of your relationship.
 In those situations, compatible relationship values can give you the necessary endurance to navigate through the roadblocks as a united front.

 What are the core values?